root-foundation/root/README.md

 ### Token

-At the heart of the solution is the _token_.
+RootNet is based on the primitive — *the token* — that represents an individual or collective.

-A token is an object that contains the following information:
+A token contains the following information:
 1. **ID**: a unique identifier.
 2. **Ownership**: total number of shares, and mapping between any token.ID to number of shares that token holds.
 3. **Wallet**: holds USDC.